-After a patent application successfully passes the examination process, an issue fee is due, then a patent will issue.
+After a patent application successfully passes the patent examination process, an issue fee is due (discussed here), then a patent will issue.
 A patent is normally valid for 20 years from the original filing date, plus any Patent Term Adjustments.
 In order to have the patent be enforceable for the full term, a series of maintenance fees need to be paid.

 I often get asked, when is a Patent Maintenance Fee due?
 The first maintenance fee is due 3.5 years after the patent issues (37 C.F.R 120(e)).
 The second maintenance fee is due 7.5 years after the patent issues (37 C.F.R 120(f)).
 The third maintenance fee is due 11.5 years after the patent issues (37 C.F.R 120(g)).
 None of the patent maintenance fees are required.
 However, if any one of the maintenance fees is not paid, the patent will then go abandoned, and will not be enforceable.
 If a patent is no longer valuable, the cost of the maintenance fees can be avoided.